ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/3_milestone.md

 ### Deliverables:

 1. Clickable Prototype
-2. Usability Testing and Refinement
+2. Usability Testing and Refinement _(Test Plan, Test Script, Main insights, Usability Analysis Report, and the demonstration of incorporation of the insights to their design (what and how they improved in the wireframes and flows based on the findings))_

 ### Task 1 - Prototyping